MDUkrainska20/bubolechka2-main/README.md

 Adding elements to the language learning app for kids

-### What we used to create the project
+### Technologies used to create the project

-Technologies we used:
+Technologies used:

 * Flutter
 * Visual Studio Code